 Please contact the facilitation staff for further inquires and pricing information at email@example.com.

-SE.MSP1 – use and combine movement skills in a variety of physical activities
+SE.MS1 – demonstrate the use and combination of motor skills in a variety of physical activities.

 SE.SR1 – demonstrate understanding of specific rules and guidelines for participation in recreation and sport including team, group, dual, and individual activities

-SE.SR2 – identify the requirements, including basic equipment standards, preparation, and specific safety issues that maximize performance and participation in recreation and sport activities
+SE.SR2 – describe the requirements, including basic equipment standards, preparation, and specific safety issues that maximize performance and participation in recreation and sport activities

-SE.AP1 – participate regularly in physical activities, choosing a wide range of activities
+SE.AP1 – participate regularly in physical activities, choosing from a wide range of activities

 SE.AP2 – demonstrate positive, responsible personal and social behaviour in physical activity settings